Harrison Ruffin Tyler

-Harrison Ruffin Tyler (November 9, 1928 – May 25, 2025) was an American preservationist and archivist.
-Tyler was the last surviving grandchild of the tenth U.S. president, John Tyler (1790–1862).
+Harrison Ruffin Tyler (November 9, 1928 – May 25, 2025) was an American businessman, preservationist, and archivist.
+Tyler was the last living grandchild of the tenth U.S. president, John Tyler (1790–1862).
 The period from the president's birth to his last grandchild's death spanned 235 years.
 Harrison Tyler was prominent in preserving Sherwood Forest Plantation, the Tyler ancestral home, and nearby Fort Pocahontas.
 He donated voluminous historic family materials and funds to the history department at the College of William & Mary, which bears his name.
 Tyler was also a chemical engineer and businessman who co-founded ChemTreat, Inc., a water treatment company.

 Early life and education

 Tyler was born on November 9, 1928, in Richmond, Virginia, to Susan Ruffin and Lyon Gardiner Tyler.
 President John Tyler and First Lady Julia Gardiner were his paternal grandparents.
 Through his mother, he was a member of the Harrison family of Virginia and a great-grandson of Edmund Ruffin.
 His mother was a teacher and caretaker of the family's historical documents.

 Tyler grew up poor during the Great Depression and his father died when he was age six.
-He had an older brother, Lyon Gardiner Tyler Jr., was homeschooled by his mother, and then attended Charles City County public schools.
+His older brother, Lyon Gardiner Tyler Jr., was homeschooled by his mother, and then attended Charles City County public schools.
 He later attended St. Christopher's School.
 Tyler's education at the College of William & Mary was funded by Nancy Astor, Viscountess Astor, with a $5,000 check, likely as a result of his father's friendship with Franklin D. Roosevelt.
 He graduated with a degree in chemistry in 1949.
 Due to a shortage of employment opportunities in chemistry, Tyler continued his education at Virginia Tech, where he received a degree in chemical engineering in 1951.